 James Moore, Sr.

-Governor of Carolina Province 1700 to 1702
+President of the Council and Acting Governor of Carolina Province 1700 to 1703

-Many historians confuse this Governor James Moore with his son Colonel James Moore, who later became the first elected Governor for the colony of South Carolina in 1719.
+Many historians confuse this Governor James Moore with his son Colonel James Moore, Jr. who later became the first elected Governor for the colony of South Carolina in 1719.

-In 1702, as the Governor of Charles Town, he ordered his son, Colonel James Moore, to lead an expedition against the Spaniards in St. Augustine, Florida, that proved unsuccessful and caused a heavy burden on the colony.
-The next year he commanded his son, Colonel James Moore, to again lead an expedition against the Appalachian Indians, who had done great injury in the Cape Fear region, completely subdued them.
+In 1702, as the Acting Governor of Charles Town, he ordered his son, Colonel James Moore, Jr., to lead an expedition against the Spaniards in St. Augustine, Florida, that proved unsuccessful and caused a heavy burden on the colony.
+The next year he commanded his son, Colonel James Moore, Jr. to again lead an expedition against the Appalachian Indians, who had done great injury in the Cape Fear region, and completely subdued them.

 His sons, James and Maurice, were important figures in the formation and settlement of the Cape Fear region in North Carolina.
-His grandsons were deeply involved in assisting the patriots during the American Revolution.
+His grandsons were deeply involved in assisting the Patriots during the American Revolution.

-James Moore (1640-1703), a native of Ireland, was appointed a member of the Governor's Council in 1685.
-He subsequently served as acting governor, chief justice of the province, and attorney general.
-His son James became governor of South Carolina in 1719.
+James Moore (1640-1703), a native of Ireland, was appointed a member of the Governor's Executive Council as a Deputy of Sir Peter Colleton, 2nd Baronet, in 1685.

 << Last Governor - Joseph Blake